Category Archives: Shopping

 Nokia PC Suite Connection Tip

 [Warning: This post is slightly geeky.]
 I have to clean up and transfer all my mobile phone contacts from my old to my new phone before I move to a new provider tomorrow—thereby saving about two-thirds on my mobile bill.
-For Friends of the Geek (and clients) reading this, my mobile number will remain unchanged, but […]
+For Friends of the Geek (and clients) reading this, my mobile number will remain unchanged, […]

 The Lynx Effect

 Once again this year the members of my family, both biological and legal, were generous with their hospitality and presents.
 My thanks to them all.
 They are good to me despite having lived with me through that stage in my life when I wore far too much of some nasty aftershaves.
-Most of my family are […]
+Most of my family […]

 Not Gay Trousers

 Heaven knows why he chose me, but I have been asked by its proprietor to direct some PooterGeek Google karma in the direction of this “queer shirts’n’gifts” site: LGBTees.com, a shop that proves there’s more to LGBT apparel than rainbows.
-Apropos of nothing, I invite you to marvel at one of my niece Maisie’s Christmas presents […]
+Apropos of nothing, I invite you to marvel at one of my niece Maisie’s Christmas […]

 Bag Lady